tlsantiago/tlsantiago/README.md

 ## Hello!
 I'm Thyago Lins Santiago.
-Sharing some of my work, studies and discoveries here.
+Sharing some of my work and studies.

 ### Currently focusing on:
 <li>Java</li>